DirtyHarryLYL/HAKE-AVA/README.md

 For more details, please refer to this [[branch]](https://github.com/DirtyHarryLYL/HAKE-AVA/tree/DIO).

 ### Joint version: HAKE-AVA-PaSta + HAKE-DIO
 We also provide a joint version combining the human body part states and interactive object boxes in one file, as shown in the above figure.
-Please refer to [[this]]().
+Please refer to [[this file]](https://github.com/DirtyHarryLYL/HAKE-AVA/blob/DIO/DATASET.md).

 ## Citation
  If you find our works useful, please consider citing: